AdamByerly/HVCsEnableAGD/README.md

 ```
 --log_annotated_images
 ```
 Optional.
-Default Value: False
+Default Value: False.
-When true, a random subset of images that will be used for training are logged as summary images to be viewed in TensorBoard.
+When True, a random subset of images that will be used for training are logged as summary images to be viewed in TensorBoard.
 This can be used to give you insight into the preprocessing that is done on the images before they are trained on.
 See `--save_summary_info_every_n_steps`.
 ```
 --save_summary_info_every_n_steps
 ```